 Returning Value to Growers, Shippers and Retailers

 Each user wants to see direct value in any technology or solution they use, as this reinforces the decision to add or change their current approach.
 Adding a blockchain-based solution for food safety is no different.
 As such, defining how to use blockchain technology in a way that returns direct value to growers, shippers and retailers is key to successful adoption.
 We have identified the consumer benefits related to food safety – both in preventing or minimizing incidents and reliably identifying the food source.
-For growers and shippers, the product data captured in the blockchain can provide significant insights into operational efficiencies and product quality and shelf life.
+For growers and shippers, the data about their produce captured in the blockchain can provide significant insights into operational efficiencies and produce quality and shelf life.